the-ditanian-fleet/waitlist/readme.md

 7. Compile the code using `cargo build --release --no-default-features --features=${DATABASE_ENGINE}`
 8. Run the server
 9. Click on login and complete the SSO workflow with at least one character
-10. Insert a record in the `Admins` table to give yourself `council` permissions
+10. Insert a record in the `admin` table to give yourself `council` permissions
 11. Navigate to the Fleet page and "ESI re-auth as FC"

 <details>